 Plati, 54, was named the 13th full-time sports information director in CU history on July 24, 1984, after serving for three years as the assistant SID.
 The youngest SID in the nation at the time of his hiring, he previously worked as a student assistant and statistician after coming to CU as a freshman in 1978.
 Only six people have served in the role since 1952, with Plati’s tenure in the position the longest in school annals; he was recognized in 2009 with the College Sports Information Directors of America (CoSIDA) Quarter Century of Service award.

-He has coordinated numerous successful promotional campaigns and public relations programs for student-athletes and coaches.
+He has coordinated numerous successful promotional campaigns and public relations programs for coaches.
 Plati has written two books on CU football, the first about the school’s 1990 national championship, and the second published in 2008, Colorado Football Vault, a coffee table style book with an awesome collection of photographs and reproduced keepsakes.
 In 2005, the Denver Buff Club recognized him as its “MVB” choice (Most Valuable Buff).

 The Football Writers Association of America has recognized CU’s sports information office five times during his tenure, three times for an outstanding press box operation (1987, 1992, 1997; schools were eligible only every five years), and now twice with the FWAA’s Super 11 award (2010, 2013) for all-encompassing efforts with the nation’s football media.